Overview of Legal Aid Statewide Websites

 What are the legal services statewide websites?

-The Legal Services Corporation has funded statewide legal information websites in 54 states and territories.
+The Legal Services Corporation has funded statewide legal information websites in almost every state and territory.
 These websites provide accurate, easy-to-understand information in the legal areas most affecting low-income and vulnerable people.
 These websites also provide information on free legal aid offices (also called legal services) in each state.

 What is the Legal Services Corporation?